phpMussel/phpMussel/readme.txt

  phpMussel($what_to_scan,$output_type,$output_flatness);

  Where:
- - $what_to_scan is either a string or an array, pointing to either a target file, a target directory or an array or either target files and/or target directories.
-   Omitting this variable will result in a file does not exist status being returned by the function.
+ - $what_to_scan is either a string or an array, pointing to either a target file, a target directory or an array of target files and/or target directories.
+Omitting this variable will result in a "file does not exist" status being returned by the function.
- - $output_type is an integer, indicating the format in which results of the scan are to be return as.
+ - $output_type is an integer, indicating the format in which the results of the scan are to be return as.
 A value of 0 instructs the function to return results as an integer (a returned result of -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by php to execute the scan were missing and thus the scan failed to complete, 0 indicates that the scan target does not exist and thus there was nothing to scan, 1 indicates that the target was successfully scanned and no problems were detected, and 2 indicates that the target was successfully scanned and problems were detected).
 A value of 1 instructs the function to return results as human readable text.
 A value of 2 instructs the function both to return the results as human readable text and to export the results to a global variable.
 This variable is optional, defaulting to 0.
  - $output_flatness is an integer, indicating whether to allow results to be returned as an array or not.
 Normally, if the scan target contained multiple items (such as if a directory or array) the results will be returned in an array (default value of 0).
 A value of 1 instructs the function to implode any such array prior to input, resulting in a flattened string containing the results to be returned.
 This variable is optional, defaulting to 0.

  Examples: